chsxf/mfx.wiki.mirror/Setting-Up-Your-First-App.md

 Apps, constituting the "application layer" of any website based on MFX, are located in their own folder.
 Add a folder named `application` at the root level and a `config` folder in it.

+> [!NOTE]
+> Your webserver should serve your website from the `application` folder directly.
+This will make other folders like `vendors` unreachable.

 You should end up with this folder structure:

 ```